The liver

 What is the liver?

 The liver is the biggest organ in the body.
 It is in the upper part of the tummy (abdomen) on the right-hand side, under the lower ribs.
-It is surrounded by a strong fibrous capsule.
-It is divided into two lobes.
+It is divided into 2 lobes.

 What the liver does

-- stores sugars and fats, so they can be used for energy
+- It stores sugars and fats so they can be used for energy.

-- breaks down harmful substances, so they cannot harm other parts of the body.
+- It breaks down harmful substances so they cannot harm other parts of the body.

 The liver is good at repairing itself.
-It can work well even when only a small part of it is working normally.
-If a part of the liver is removed, often the remaining liver can grow to replace it.
+It can work well even when only a small part is working normally.
+If a part of the liver is removed, the remaining liver can usually grow to replace it.

 Related pages